rinnychinny/bookrating/README.md

 ## 🚀 Project Features

-- Input personal ratings for books
+- Input and view personal ratings for books
-- Receive recommendations based on user similarity
+- Receive recommendations based on user similarity (also-loved)
-- Browse and filter books by tag/genre
+- Browse and filter books by author
 - Uses Django models and REST API endpoints
 - Data sourced from the Goodreads-10k dataset